 Have you heard of the pangolin?
 Pangolins are amazing.
-And yet, they could be extinct before most people have even heard of them.
+And yet, they could be disappear before most people have even heard of them.
 That is is why LA-based Disney Imagineer Morgan Richardson designed this beautiful and super colorful pangolin artwork.
 He is "hoping to make pangolins lovable" despite them being such oddballs!
 The more we fall in love with pangolins and understand the tragedy of the unsustainable demand for their body parts in the illegal wildlife trade, the better chance they have from being saved from extinction.
-World Pangolin Day this year falls on February 17.
-It's a great day to talk about pangolins and to help spread awareness about one of the world’s most vulnerable but least-known species.
+World Pangolin Day is a great day to talk about pangolins and to help spread awareness about one of the world’s most vulnerable but least-known species.

 The pangolin species carries with its name the tragic status of being the most trafficked mammal in the world.
 It has been estimated that over 1.1 million pangolins have been poached for the illegal trade in the last 16 years for use in traditional medicine, bushmeat and for demand in Asian markets where they are eaten as a delicacy and used for traditional medicine.
 Parts representing a minimum 19,000 African pangolins have been found since 2008, which likely represents the tip of the iceberg in terms of the true tragic size of the illegal trade.
 Pangolins are now banned from all international commercial trade.
 The Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES) recently increased protection of all pangolin species to the highest level (Appendix I listing), with the resolution taking effect in January 2017.
 African pangolins give birth to a single pup per year, so poaching rates quickly become unsustainable.

 Did you know that there are both Asian and African pangolin species?